rtm/cancelable-promise/design-notes.md

 For instance, it might be necessary to laboriously check the `reason` to see if it is a special cancellation-related error type.

-On the other hand, the advantage of using the rejection state for canceled promises is that there is well established machinery for dealing with and propagating rejections such as `Promise#catch`.
+On the other hand, the advantage of using the rejection state for canceled promises is that there is well established machinery for dealing with and propagating rejections, such as `Promise#catch`.

 ### Canceled promises as a third state